-- Is there frequent conjunction using "and" (which raises problems in determining the scope of its arguments)?; - Are there quantifier words and negation (which raises still other scope problems)?; - Does the sublanguage use long nominal compounds (the bane of the TAUM-AVIATION project)?; if so, these must be analysed for scope of modification and often paraphrased using domain knowledge before translation can be attempted); - Are there parenthetical expressions (which raise questions concerning points of attachment in the syntactic structure)?; - Is a text grammar possible for the sublanguage? if so, can it be made precise enough to help in structural and lexical disambiguation? - Do co-referential pronouns link consecutive sentences? if so, what are the problems of determining co-reference within the sublanguage? - What sort of cohesion devices does the sublanguage use to link consecutive sentences? are synonyms frequently used (as in stock market reports) or avoided (as in technical manuals)? how much can be inferred from the use of a given cohesion device?
+- Is there ellipsis of articles, copula, object noun phrases, etc.? (this is frequent in many sublanguages and often a factor in sentences which are structurally ambiguous, even within the sublanguage); - Is there frequent conjunction using "and" (which raises problems in determining the scope of its arguments)?; - Are there quantifier words and negation (which raises still other scope problems)?; - Does the sublanguage use long nominal compounds (the bane of the TAUM-AVIATION project)?; if so, these must be analysed for scope of modification and often paraphrased using domain knowledge before translation can be attempted); - Are there parenthetical expressions (which raise questions concerning points of attachment in the syntactic structure)?; - Is a text grammar possible for the sublanguage?
+If so, can it be made precise enough to help in structural and lexical disambiguation? - Do co-referential pronouns link consecutive sentences? if so, what are the problems of determining co-reference within the sublanguage? - What sort of cohesion devices does the sublanguage use to link consecutive sentences? are synonyms frequently used (as in stock market reports) or avoided (as in technical manuals)? how much can be inferred from the use of a given cohesion device?

 For predicting the problems of making correct translation correspondences, much less is known of a general nature.
-The experience of U.Montreal's TAUM project, which concentrated entirely on English-to-French . translation, showed that some of the following grammatical and semantic phenomena were generally problematic in establishing correspondence between the two languages.
+The experience of U. Montreal's TAUM project, which concentrated entirely on English-to-French translation, showed that some of the following grammatical and semantic phenomena were generally problematic in establishing correspondence between the two languages.
 In most cases, the restriction of the correspondence problem to a technical sublanguage allowed fairly good rules to be set up:

-- tense and aspect: most English sublanguages use a subset of possible forms, and their functional equivalents in French are both idiosyncratic for the French sublanguage, and simpler than in general French; - verb modality: translations of English "can", "must", "should", etc. present many problems for general language that can be solved in specific sublanguages; - passive: although English passive has at least six possible renderings in French, within aircraft hydraulics manuals the correspondence algorithm is far simpler;

-- lexical choice: there is a complex interaction between structural transfer rules and the valency (i.e., semantic case slots) of available verbs in the target language; this complexity is usually much reduced within the limits of a given sublanguage - textual constraints: this is one area where corresponding technical sublanguages of English and French were found to share many of the same features; thus, textual constraints of the target language must be used properly to given a natural-sounding output text
+- tense and aspect: most English sublanguage use a subset of possible forms, and their functional equivalents in French are both idiosyncratic for the French sublanguage, and simpler than in general French; - verb modality: translations of English "can", "must", "should", etc. present many problems for general language that can be solved in specific sublanguages; - passive: although English passive has at least six possible renderings in French, within aircraft hydraulics manuals, the correspondence algorithm is far simpler; - lexical choice; there is a complex interaction between structural transfer rules and the valency (i.e., semantic case slots) of available verbs in the target language; this complexity is usually much reduced within the limits of a given sublanguage - textual constraints: this is one area where corresponding technical sublanguages of English and French were found to share many of the same features; thus, textual constraints of the target language must be used properly to give a natural-sounding output text.